Schramm's formula and the Green's function for multiple SLE: Martingale observables as CFT correlation functions

 Notice that we define $a=2/\kappa$ while \cite{KM2013} defines ``$a$'' by $\sqrt{2/\kappa}$.
 The framework of \cite{KM2013} (or rather an extension of this framework to the case of multiple curves \cite{AKM}) suggests that if $\{z_j\}_1^n \subset \C$ are points and $\{X_j\}_1^n$ are fields satisfying certain properties, then the correlation function

-is a (local) martingale observable for the system when evaluated in the ``Loewner charts'' $(g_t)$.
+is a (local) martingale observable for the system when evaluated in the ``Loewner charts'' $(g_t)$, where for each $t$ the map $g_t$ ``removes'' the whole system of curves which is growing at constant capacity speed.
 It turns out that the observables relevant for Schramm's formula and for the Green's function belong to a class of correlation functions of the form

 where $z \in \mathbb{H}$, $u \in \C$, and $\sigma_1, \sigma_2, s \in \R$ are real constants.
 We will later integrate out the variable $u$, but it is essential to include the screening field $(V_{\star, (b)}^{is}||g_t^{-1})(u)$ in the definition (\ref{Mtzudef}) in order to arrive at observables with the appropriate conformal dimensions at $z$ and at infinity.
 The observable $M_t^{(z,u)}$ can be written as